jackdewinter/pymarkdown/docs/rules/rule_md025.md

 ## Summary

-Multiple top level headings in the same document.
+Multiple top-level headings in the same document.

 ## Reasoning

-The main reason for this rule is correctness.
+### Correctness

 While not accepted as the document title in some parsers, the majority of the parsers consider the top-level heading or Heading 1 element to be the title of the document.
-That being said, a document cannot have more than one title.
+It follows that a document cannot have more than one title, and allowing multiple Heading 1 elements would force the parser to choose which element was the title.

 ## Examples